tobe2098/aberlloc/Notes.md

 - Scratch space is a static arena, as the virtual pointer ownership is of the parent.
 # General notes
 - On both arenas, the mutexing makes no sense as they are supposed to be used in a single thread.
+- Idea for safety: create a series of safe pools for small allocations (large ones are easy).
+A single pool can accomodate a page worth of variables or a single buffer.